 Licensure in Secondary Education 9-12.
-English Specialty Area
+Biology Specialty Area

-Program Requirements Credits

-Total Credit Hours 82.0

 Baccalaureate degree from an accredited college or university.
-Overall minimum GPA of 2.5 on 4.0 scale for all undergraduate work or minimum 2.75 on 4.0 scale in last 60 hours of study which may include no more than 12 graduate hours.
+Overall minimum GPA of 2.5 on 4.0 scale for all undergraduate work or minimum 2.75 on 4.0 scale in last 60 hours of study which may include no more than 12 hours graduate study.